DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 To make use of this feature edit `kopia_backup_scipt.ps1` changing `$USE_SHADOW_COPY = $false` to `$USE_SHADOW_COPY = $true`

-Note the use of `--enable-actions` which is required for before/after actions to work.
+To check if it's set: `kopia policy show --global`, should see there: *OS-level snapshot support: Volume Shadow Copy: when-available*

-To test if its working, one can execute command `vssadmin list shadows` to see current VSS snapshots and then execute it again during the backup.
+Can also check log files, any named snapshot-creat in cli folder, and see entries about *volume shadow copy*.
+Or also one might execute command `vssadmin list shadows` to see current VSS snapshots and then execute it again during the backup.

 ### Kopia install using scoop, machine-wide